eo33/ecommerce-app/README.md

 - 25 Nov 2023 - Made the figma design for admin dashboard.
 - 26 Nov 2023 - Configured routes and work on sidebar to make it a shared component for the children routes.
 - 27 Nov 2023 - Finish sidebar and admin dashboard requests.
 - 28 Nov 2023 - Added pagination to products.
-Worked on orders figma design.
+Worked on order functionality (design, routing, backend API and front display).
+- 29 Nov 2023 - Implemented dropdown on order status so that admin can change the status of an order.

 ## (Additional) Feature 8: Landing page